-A lot of people fast, but do we really know the best ways of doing?
+A lot of people fast, but do we know the long term effects?

-What are the best times to fast and is there anything that can help us through the process?
+What are the best times to fast and who is best qualified to dish our fasting advice?

 She’s recently been announced as the new brand ambassador for ProLon – a five day plant based diet programme.

 We asked Kim if she could offer any fasting advice and why she has endorsed ProLon.

 If you want to know more about the programme I’ll leave some links at the bottom, if you’d like to know more about Kim simply click on her image.
 Don’t forget to comment in the bottom if you have any fasting advice of your own.

 Kim, what do people get wrong the most when it comes to nutrition.
 What question do you get asked more than anything else?